Guatemala

 SANTA ROSA

-Though the Santa Rosa department is technically not one of ANACAFE’s official coffee-growing origins, it has become one of the country’s most important regions.
-Farms in Santa Rosa are spread out across the expanse of the department – meaning climatic conditions can vary drastically from one estate to another, creating a multitude of unique cup profiles.
+Though the Santa Rosa department is technically not one of ANACAFE’s official coffee-growing origins, in recent years it has become one of the country’s most recognised regions.
+Farms in Santa Rosa are spread out across the expanse of the department – meaning climatic conditions vary drastically from one estate to another, resulting in a multitude of unique cup profiles.

 The region is known for producing much of the country’s commercial-grade coffee, but the range of micro-climates and rich, volcanic soils found in Santa Rosa offer great potential for specialty-grade coffee production.
-Evidence of this are the 2022 Cup of Excellence results, when 5 coffees from Santa Rosa were awarded for the first time in the competition’s history.
+This is evident from the 2022 Cup of Excellence results, when 5 coffees from Santa Rosa were awarded for the first time in the competition’s history.

-The departments’ north is a valley surrounded by mountains that creates a corridor for dry winds from the Atlantic Ocean to travel south all the way to the Pacific.
-Because of this, farms in the north tend to be drier and experience earlier harvests (like in La Bugambilia and El Calagual), while those in the south are humid and experience longer rainier seasons (like in Amatillo).
+The department’s north is a valley surrounded by mountains, creating a corridor for dry winds from the Atlantic Ocean to travel south all the way to the Pacific.
+Because of this, conditions in the north tend to be drier and experience earlier harvests (like in La Bugambilia and El Calagual), while the south is more humid and experiences longer rainier seasons.

 FRAIJANES

-The region is known for its volcanic pumice soil, very high elevations and plentiful rain during the wet season.
-Fraijanes is bordered to the west by Pacaya, one of Guatemala’s three active active volcanoes.
-Similar to Fuego Volcano in Antigua, Pacaya releases light deposits of ash every so often, boosting the mineral content of the region’s soils.
+The region is known for its volcanic pumice soil, very high altitudes and plentiful rain during the wet season.
+Fraijanes is bordered to the west by Pacaya, one of Guatemala’s three active volcanoes.
+Similar to Chi Q’aq’ (also known as Fuego) Volcano in Antigua, Pacaya releases light deposits of ash every so often, boosting the mineral content of the region’s soils.

-Although early mornings here are cloudy and foggy, the days are mostly sunny.
-The dry season is particularly warm, creating the perfect conditions for drying coffee without much need of mechanical aid.
-In recent years, these climatic conditions have been harnessed by farmers who focus on specially-prepared lots, like those produced at Agua Tibia.
+Although early mornings in Fraijanes are cloudy and foggy, days are mostly sunny.
+The dry season is particularly warm, which creates the perfect conditions for drying coffee without much need of mechanical aid.
+In recent years, these climatic conditions have been harnessed by farmers who focus on specially prepared lots, like those produced at Agua Tibia.